vonzo/PingMyImage/README.md

 ```

 ### Launch
-To luanch the container and have acces to the displayed images you shoul run the script:
+To luanch the container and have acces to the displayed images you should run the script:
 ```
 ./launchContainer.sh
 ```